Correspondence Analysis and Multiple Correspondence Analysis, and Mediation Analysis

 horiz = T, las = 1)

 We can see that age and phone-as-status-symbol both correlate with iphone ownership.
 But are they independent?
 More importantly, can the effect of age be explained by the effect of status-symbol?
-I’ll rescale age to be between 0 and 1 to make the coefficients larger–otherwise it doesn’t matter.
+I’ll rescale age to be between 0 and 1 to make the coefficients larger–otherwise this scaling doesn’t matter and unscaled age would produce the same results.

 Mediation/Moderation Analysis